 At the age of 28 days, thirty (30) cores with diameter 150 mm shall be cut from the pavement slab when the thickness of concrete pavement is more than 300 mm.
 In case the concrete pavement thickness is less than 300 mm, the dia of core shall be 100 mm.
 The cores shall be suitably cut at both ends to provide a specimen of plain surface on both ends.
 The diato height ratio of core shall be 1 to 2.
 For cylindrical specimen of PQC of dia 150 mm, the variation in dia shall be \pm 0.5 mm, a tolerance on height shall be \pm 1 mm for a specimen of height 300 mm or more.
-For cylindrical specimen of dia 100 mm, the variation in dia shall be \pm 0.3 mm, and a tolerance on height shall be \pm 1 mm for a specimen height of 200 mm.
+For cylindrical specimen of dia 100 mm, the variation in dia shall be \pm 1 mm for a specimen of height 300 mm or more.
+For cylindrical specimen of 300 mm.
 The compressive strength test shall be conducted as per IS:516.